DIY Finishing - Finishing Techniques

 Artificial ageing of furniture or how to make furniture look old

-Have you ever noticed that the movie sets, the furniture, the doors, the doors, the floors, the usual wooden objects, the mirror frames in the houses where the action takes place don't look new?
+Have you ever noticed that the movie sets, furniture, doors, floors, floors, everyday wooden objects, mirror frames in the houses where the action takes place don't look new?
 Depending on the context, some even look very old and dilapidated, as if they've been used generation after generation.
 It's an illusion created by artificial ageing techniques, the old look contributing to the overall atmosphere and even to the success of the movie.
 Using similar techniques, old-looking objects such as various pieces of furniture or parquet flooring are produced in factories.
-Also by combining simple ageing techniques we can achieve the same effect at home, making new furniture look used, with the patina of time and a unique look.
+By combining simple ageing techniques, we can also achieve the same effect at home, making new furniture look used, with the patina of time and a unique look.
 The process is also called antiquinga term that you won't find in the DEX, but with which specialists in the furniture industry and in general those who use such techniques on wood, wrought iron, copper or precious metals have become accustomed.

 artificial ageing of wood and furniture